Author Archives: Penny

 Ascent of Ben Nevis

-Mike Douglas lead us up the steep track to the summit at 1368 metres.
+Mike Douglas led us up the steep track to the summit at 1368 metres.
 From dense regrowth forest of Eucalyptus delegatensis, through a belt of Eucalyptus archeri, then above 1200 metres alpine vegetation, including the beautiful Tasmanian snow gentian.
 The grand vista from the summit took in Mt Maurice, Mt Albert, Mt Victoria and Mt Saddleback.

 Field Nats at the summit of Ben Nevis (RC)